How long is the entire Ohio to Erie Trail?

 Where can I obtain a listing of services along the OTET like lodging, food, bike shops etc.?

-We have compiled a comprehensive listing of all of these needs including camping, motels, hotels, bed and breakfasts, grocery stores/restaurants, restroom locations and bicycle shops all within a reasonable proximity to the OTET .
+In addition to being on each tour guide map, we have compiled a comprehensive listing of all of these needs including camping, motels, hotels, bed and breakfasts, grocery stores/restaurants, restroom locations and bicycle shops all within a reasonable proximity to the OTET .
 If you have any to add, please contact us at OhioToErieTrail@gmail.com.
 Click Here To Visit Plan Your Trip Page

 I hear the route is changing?